 But at the Hilton on Thursday night, Kellie Cadogan proved Barbados was just that.
-Her tribute to Ella Fitzgerald showed the island’s talent is rich and deep.
+Her tribute to Ella Fitzgerald, part of the Honey Jazz Festival, showed the island’s talent is rich and deep.

 Cadogan’s love of music percolated through the night air.
 Like Fitzgerald, her performance is exuberant, uplifting and very smooth.